frank038/XWM-X-window-manager/README.md

 Because this wm is minimal, many things are left out, and maybe never will be implemented.
 This wm has no options, unless changing the code (mostly unsupported).

-No docks can interoperate with the wm.
+Not any other docks can interoperate with the wm.

 No keybindings.
 No virtual desktops.